 The DI System at Leicester is designed to offer fast, responsive I/O.

 The system is connected via Mellanox EDR in a 2:1 blocking configuration.
-333TB of fast I/O scratch space and 1PB of Data space on Lustre.
+512TB of fast I/O scratch space and 3.1PB of Data space on Lustre.

-11,000 cores over the two clusters COSMA5 and COSMA6.
-The nodes offer 128GB of memory per node and are connected via a Mellanox FDR 10 2:1 Blocking Infiniband fabric.
+About 9000 cores in the COSMA6 cluster.
+Approximately 570 nodes offer 128GB of memory per node and are connected via a Mellanox FDR 10 2:1 Blocking Infiniband fabric.
+Storage capacity on COSMA6 is 2.6PB.

-The IB fabric connects COSMA5 to a GPFS and COSMA6 to Lustre filesystem, with the I/O performance for both being 10-11GB/s write and 5-6GB/s read
+The IB fabric connects COSMA6 to Lustre filesystem, with the I/O performance for both being 10-11GB/s write and 5-6GB/s read

 Extreme Scaling Service